- What is it?

 - Developing tools to assist installations in complying with SDWA requirements;

-- Working with the Assistant Chief of Staff for Installation Management (ACSIM) and the U.S. Army Installation Management Command (IMCOM) to develop compliance strategies;
+- Working with the Deputy Chief of Staff, G-9 and the U.S. Army Installation Management Command (IMCOM) to develop compliance strategies;

 - Aiding in the compilation and evaluation of Army drinking water data and ensuring wise program management to meet environmental requirements;